Expert advice on how to fix a dehumidifier that’s not working, does a poor job of dehumidifying, or has other problems.

 1 Take a look at your room temperature, as previously stated.
 If the room temperature is lower than 40 degrees F., the dehumidifier will definitely freeze up.
 A clear indicator of this is an evaporator coil that is frosted up completely and evenly (see Step 5 for information on opening the unit).

-If you suspect that your room temperature may be too cold, try setting the dehumidifier on a table so that it circulates slightly warmer air.
+If you suspect that your room temperature may be too cold, try setting the dehumidifier on a table so that it circulates slightly warmer room air.
 You can also try aiming a small blower or heater at the unit—if this solves the problem, consider raising the room temperature slightly.

 2 Be sure the unit is set far enough from the wall so that airflow isn’t restricted.
 Anything that prevents room air from freely moving through the unit can cause the dehumidifier to freeze up.
 (However, do not place it in a drafty spot.)